ctrf-io/playwright-ctrf-json-reporter/README.md

 #### Supported Formats:

-Both JPEG and PNG formats are supported.
-Only the latest screenshot attached from each test will be included in the report.
+Both JPEG and PNG formats are supported and only the last screenshot attached from each test will be included in the report.

 #### Size Considerations: